arthi1703/Website-Traffic-Analysis-Dashboard/README.md

 ## 📈 Insights
 - Mobile devices drive the majority of traffic
 - Direct & Organic channels bring maximum visitors
-- Traffic peaks align with campaign activity
+- Traffic peaks align with time
 - Higher page views → longer session duration
 - India, USA, UK & Germany contribute the most traffic
-- Conversion patterns show strong engagement
+- Conversion patterns show moderate engagement
-- Identifies which campaigns are generating the most revenue.
+- Identifies which campaigns are generating the most revenue
 - Helps in budget allocation: you can invest more in high-performing campaigns